yaronf/I-D/STAR/draft-sheffer-acme-star.md

 If the registration fails for any reason, the server returns a "200 OK" response, with the status as "failed" and a "reason" attribute containing a human readable error message.

-## Transport Security for the LURK Protocol Leg
+## Transport Security for the STAR Protocol Leg

-Traffic between the LURK Client and the ACME Proxy MUST be protected with HTTPS.
+Traffic between the STAR Client and the STAR Proxy MUST be protected with HTTPS.
 For interoperability, all implementations
 MUST support HTTP Basic Authentication {{RFC7617}}.
 However some deployments MAY prefer mutually- authenticated HTTPS or two-legged OAUTH.